-Most, but not all accommodations and accessibility features are available for the practice tests administered as part of the Infrastructure Trial.
-All accommodated tests can be taken on the TestNav app for the spring 2019 CBT administrations, although it is recommended to test third party software and hardware prior to live testing to ensure compatibility with the app.
+Most, but not all, accommodations and accessibility features are available for the practice tests administered as part of the Infrastructure Trial.
+It is recommended to test third party software and hardware prior to live testing to ensure compatibility with the app.

-The following PNP-enabled accessibility features are available for practice tests in the Infrastructure Trial:
+The following SR/PNP-enabled accessibility features are available for practice tests in the Infrastructure Trial:

-- Alternative Background and Font Color: The Alternative Background and Font Color is available for the all of the grades 3-8 and 10 practice tests, and the practice tests for the high school Biology and Introductory Physics field tests. - Answer Masking: Answer Masking is available for all of the practice tests (listed above).
+• Alternative Background and Font Color: The Alternative Background and Font Color is available for all of the grades 3-8 and 10 practice tests.

+- Answer Masking: Answer Masking is available for all of the practice tests (listed above). - Alternate Cursor/Mouse Pointer: Larger sizes and colors for the cursor are available for all practice tests (listed above).